great-expectations/great_expectations/docs/reference/core_concepts.rst

    /reference/core_concepts/data_docs.rst
    /reference/core_concepts/data_discovery.rst

-*********
-Profiling
-*********
+***********
+Profilers
+***********

 A **Profiler** uses an Execution Engine to build a new Expectation Suite.
 It can use zero, one, or more Batches of data to decide which Expectations to include in the new Suite.
-A profiler may be used to create basic high-level expectations based on a schema even without data, to create specific Expectations based on team conventions or statistical properties in a dataset, or even to generate "vacuously true" Expectations that will be evaluated and used by a Descriptive Renderer during data discovery and exploratory data analysis.
+A profiler may be used to create basic high-level expectations based on a schema even without data, to create specific Expectations based on team conventions or statistical properties in a dataset, or even to generate Expectation Suites specifically designed to be rendered by a Descriptive Renderer for data discovery.

+- For example, a **Suite Builder Profiler** reviews characteristics of a sample Batch of data and proposes candidate expectations to help jumpstart new users to Great Expectations.

+- The **Descriptive Profiler** produces Expectation Suites whose Expectations are *always (vacuously) true*.
+A Descriptive Profiler is not intended to produce Expectation Suites that are useful for production Validation.
+Instead, its goal is to use Expectations to build a collection of Metrics that are useful for understanding data.

 .. toctree::
    :maxdepth: 2